Dannii Minogue: 2007–2010: Unleashed and Club Disco

-2011–present: This Is It: The Very Best Of, Summer of Love and Holding On
+2011–2014: This Is It: The Very Best Of

 In January 2012, Minogue appeared in the ITV documentary The Talent Show Story where she talked about her time on The X Factor UK and working on talent shows.
 Other talent show judges interviewed included Gary Barlow, Louis Walsh, Kelly Rowland, Tulisa, Amanda Holden, Piers Morgan, Carrie Grant and Simon Cowell, as well as The X Factor host Dermot O'Leary and Britain's Got Talent hosts Ant & Dec.
 In February 2012, Minogue officially opened Madame Tussauds Sydney, unveiling a waxwork of herself at the launch.

 In September 2013, Minogue teamed up with Ronan Keating to record a duet of the Christmas classic "Santa Claus Is Coming to Town" for department store chain Myer's The Spirit of Christmas 2013 compilation.
 In late 2014, Minogue recorded a cover version of "That's How You Know" for the Australian We Love Disney album.